Delhi LG sacks 400 'specialists' appointed by AAP govt, cites irregularities in recruitment | Education

 - India

-They were engaged in a ''non-transparent manner'' and without the mandatory approvals of the competent authority, the LG office said in a statement while alleging several irregularities in the recruitment process.
+The terminated persons were engaged in a ''non-transparent manner'' and without the mandatory approvals of the competent authority.
+Several of them did not even fulfil the educational and work eligibility criteria as laid down in the advertisements issued for the recruitment on the posts, the LG office said in a statement.

+The move triggered a fresh round of confrontation between the ruling party and the lieutenant governor.
+In a statement, the Aam Aadmi Party said that the LG has no power to take such action and accused him of trying to paralyse the Delhi government.

-The appointments also did not follow the mandatory reservation policy for SC, ST and OBC candidates prescribed by the Department of Personnel and Training, it added.
+The LG office said the appointments also did not follow the mandatory reservation policy for SC, ST and OBC candidates prescribed by the Department of Personnel and Training.

 ''Delhi LG, VK Saxena has agreed to the proposal of the Services department to immediately terminate the services of about 400 private persons engaged as Fellows/Associate Fellows/Advisors / Dy Advisors/Specialists/Senior Research Officers/Consultants, etc by Delhi government in its various departments and agencies,'' the LG office statement said.

-The Services department found that several of such engaged private persons did not even fulfil the educational and work eligibility criteria as laid down in the advertisements issued for the recruitment on the posts, it said.
+The hired fellows were from top colleges and universities such as IIM Ahmedabad, Delhi School of Economics, NALSAR, JNU, NIT, London School of Economics, Cambridge etc. and were doing excellent work in various departments, it said.

+''They were all hired following due process and administrative norms,'' it claimed.

-The administrative departments concerned also ''did not verify'' the veracity of work experience certificates submitted by these private persons, which were found to be ''fudged and manipulated'' in many cases, charged the statement.
+In its statement, the LG office charged that administrative departments concerned also ''did not verify'' the veracity of work experience certificates submitted by these private persons, which were found to be ''fudged and manipulated'' in many cases.

 However, if any administrative department finds it appropriate to continue such engagements, it may propose detailed cases with proper justification and forward them to the Services Department for submission to the LG for consideration and approval, it said.